Felipedbbsb/DreamDeliriosObsidian/Game design template/02_Upgrade_Phase/Shop.md

 - These animations highlight when a card activates another effect, providing clear visual feedback to the player.

 #### Interaction Flow:
-- Players can drag cards to fields for selling or upgrading, simplifying deck management.
+- Players can drag cards to fields for selling or upgrading, simplifying #Deck management.
 - Alternatively, clicking on a card opens a contextual menu with sell and upgrade options, ensuring intuitive and efficient interaction.

 ---